 While your clothing choices may seem innocuous and simple, what you choose to wear affects more than how you look in the mirror.

 That’s why shopping ethically is so important.
 While there are some amazing brands that care about the environment and their workers, it can be hard to navigate fashion standards and expensive to shop new.
-According to Fast Company, “In 2018, 40% of consumers couldn’t name a socially responsible company.
-29% admitted doing no homework to determine which companies were socially responsible.
+According to Fast Company, “In 2018, 40 percent of consumers couldn’t name a socially responsible company.
+29 percent admitted doing no homework to determine which companies were socially responsible.
 Those who did research were most likely to rely on product packaging to evaluate whether a company was doing good work.”

 Insert thrifting.
 Buying secondhand is by far the most sustainable choice you can make.
 When you purchase items that already exist, less finite resources are needed.
 Thrifting also delays existing clothes and other products from ending up in the landfill.
 (We’ve bought everything from cosmetics and cleaning supplies to clothing and appliances secondhand—almost an entire house full of someone else’s unwanted items that would have otherwise been thrown away.
 Mind = blown.)